View Document Text

 Item 4 – Other Business Activities

-Mr. Jager is dedicated to the investment advisory activities of Inman Jager Wealth Management’s Clients.
-Mr.
+Mr. Jager is dedicated to the investment advisory activities of Inman Jager Wealth’s Clients.
+Mr. Jager does not

 Item 5 – Additional Compensation

-Mr. Jager is dedicated to the investment advisory activities of Inman Jager Wealth Management’s Clients.
-Mr.
+Mr. Jager is dedicated to the investment advisory activities of Inman Jager Wealth’s Clients.
+Mr. Jager does not

 Item 6 – Supervision

-Mr. Jager serves as a Partner and Chief Compliance Officer of Inman Jager Wealth Management and is
+Mr. Jager serves as a Partner and Chief Compliance Officer of Inman Jager Wealth and is supervised by

 Inman Jager Wealth Management.
 LLC